 With a total of 18 restaurants and bars to choose from, we were spoilt for choice.
 Guess we have to stay 18 nights to try each one out!
 We made our dinner reservation for Cilantro which enabled us to dine al fresco with a view over the Adriatic Sea and to enjoy their range of Mediterranean and Croatian specialities.

 Our compliments to the Chef and the team at Cilantro for making our evening memorable.

 We dined on local seafood as Entrees.

-Duncan had beef as a Main meal.
+Duncan had beef as the Main meal.

 Jane had a vegetarian risotto with a delightful chilled bottle of Tezoro.

-Breakfast for those on the Club Floors is held on the roof top in a delightful white and pink setting.
+Breakfast for those on the Club Floors is held on the rooftop in a delightful white and pink setting.